HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/model_spi/model-spi_rest_service/feeds_rest_svc/syntax_for_portal_resource/index.md

-# Syntax for addressing portal resources
+# Syntax for Addressing Portal Resources

 To obtain information about a portal resource or to modify a portal resource, you need to obtain a feed for this resource, or you send a request to a certain URL that can contain a feed.
 Find out how you can construct URLs to which you can send HTTP requests related to the REST service.